Trump’s White House ‘Share Your Obamacare Disaster Story’ Request Gets Trolled

 — Josh Dawsey (@jdawsey1) March 14, 2017

-The email went on to relate how much a of failure Trump’s camp claims Obamacare has been.
+The email went on to relate how much of a failure Trump’s camp claims Obamacare has been.

 “Obamacare has been a complete failure since the beginning, and things are only getting worse.
 Today, President Donald J. Trump held a listening session to hear directly from Americans who have experienced significant hardship as a result of Obamacare’s poor coverage and rising prices.
 President Trump wants to hear from hard-working Americans like you.
 How has Obamacare affected you?
 Share your Obamacare disaster story.
 During the meeting, one woman revealed that she had her health insurance cancelled three times since Obamacare became law.
 Another attendee had her insurance jump from $17,000 a year to a devastating $52,500 a year for her struggling family, while yet another said her health insurance now costs more than her mortgage.”